 If instrumentation is configured and enabled for a server instance, diagnostic context is enabled by default, so selecting Enable or Disable on this Console page will have no effect.
 For more information, see "Configure Instrumentation for a Diagnostic Module."
 (Follow the link under Related Tasks, below.)

 Note: If you configure instrumentation, you can further configure the dye vector in the DyeInjection monitor to identify certain attributes of requests, for example originating users and originating addresses.
 You can then configure dye masks in other diagnostic monitors to control which requests are handled by those monitors.
-For more information, see "Configuring the DyeInjection Monitor to Manage Diagnostic Contexts" in Configuring and Using the WebLogic Diagnostic Framework.
+For more information, see "Configuring the DyeInjection Monitor to Manage Diagnostic Contexts" in Configuring and Using the Diagnostics Framework for Oracle WebLogic Server.
 (Follow the link under Related Topics, below.)

 You can show fewer or additional data points on this page by expanding Customize this table and modifying the Column Display list.
 Each data point displays in its own table column.

 The following table lists all of the data points that you can display in columns on this page.

 The server for which you want to enable or disable diagnostic context.

 The status of the diagnostic context for the server, that is, whether it is enabled or disabled.
 Clicking the name of this server displays the main configuration page for the server.
 There is no reason to display that page in order to set the diagnostic context for the server.

 - Enable or disable diagnostic context for a server instance

 - Configure diagnostic system modules